 intervention I use.

-First, the client rates the degree of responsibility he feels
+a.
+First, the client rates the degree of responsibility they feel

 a rating of 100 percent.

 b.
 I then attempt, through questioning, to reduce the estimate

 c.
 Depending upon the client's level of commitment